i3l/CCDA-project/CCDAexecutable/readme.txt

 java -jar CDAgen.jar > output.xml

-This reads in default "proposed CSVformat2_4.csv" as an input CSV file.
+This reads "proposed CSVformat2_4.csv" as an input CSV file if CSV fileanme is not specified.

 If you want to use different CSV file, do as follow,

 java -jar CDAgen.jar [your_new_csv_file] > output.xml